nitinvwaran/dontpatronize/README.md

 --chkpoint : optional checkpoint file.
 It must match the selected architecture
 ```

+#### Tensorboard!

+Tensorboards are created in ```data/tensorboarddir``` for each run.
+Tensorboards track the dev F1 information across eopchs, along with dev and train loss.

+This folder is re-created upon every run and so previous tensorboards will be lost on re-run.

 ### To run inference with a checkpoint file: